 How to Troubleshoot Through POST Codes

-Make sure to remove any peripherals; including any USB devices, flash drives, hard drives, and so on.
+Make sure to remove any peripherals; including any USB devices, flash drives, hard drives, etc.

 If you receive an error code on the POST card, you can find it in the corresponding tables of error messages and responses.
 Interpreting the code will allow you to find the exact error that is preventing your PC from booting properly.

 If no error code is received, plug in the remaining peripherals and repeat the process until one is provided.